 The bacteria that cause staph infections can often be found on the skin.
-An infection develops when the bacteria enters the body through a break in the skin.
+An infection happens when the bacteria enter the body through a break in the skin.
 The bacteria may only affect local skin tissue or can enter the bloodstream.
-Once in the blood, it can pass to other areas of the body such as the heart, bones, or joints.
+Once in the blood, it can pass to other areas of the body.
+Examples include the heart, bones, or joints.

 |Staph Bacteria Can Enter the Body Through Breaks in the Skin|

 |Copyright © Nucleus Medical Media, Inc.|

-An open wound in your skin increases your risk of infection.
+An open wound in the skin increases the risk of a staph infection.
 This includes minor cuts, punctures, scrapes or surgical wounds.

 - A weak immune system

-Symptoms will depend on the location of the infection and if the infection has spread.
+Symptoms depend on the location of the infection.
+Other symptoms develop if the infection has spread.

 - Feeling warm to touch

-You may also have a fever and drainage/pus or crusting at the site.
+Other symptoms may be fever and drainage or crusting at the site.

-Infections that have spread to other areas of the body may cause:
+Infections that have spread to other parts of the body may cause: